 As with Indian Head Cove and Singing Sands, there are no lifeguards on duty at Cypress Lake.
 So, one of us always had to accompany our boys.

 Canoeing is one of our favorite activities when visiting Ontario parks.
-And for our Northern Ontario road trip through Pukaskwa NP, Lake Superior PP, and Georgian Bay Islands NP, we definitely had a lot of opportunity to use our canoe.
+And for our Northern Ontario road trip through Pukaskwa NP, Lake Superior PP, and Georgian Bay Islands NP, we definitely had a lot of opportunities to use our canoe.
 There are many lakes within Bruce Peninsula National Park that can be explored by canoeing or kayaking.

 The most popular canoeing lake in Bruce county is Cyprus Lake.
 The lake is easy to paddle and is kept calm via a ban on any motorized watercraft.
 It is easily accessible from the Cyprus Lake campground and is a great spot for an early evening canoe just before the sunsets.

-For those looking for a longer paddle, from Cyprus Lake there is a navigable stream which connects to Cameron Lake.
+For those looking for a longer paddle, from Cyprus Lake there is a navigable stream that connects to Cameron Lake.

 Daytrips from Bruce Peninsula National Park

-If you haven’t seen enough of Ontario’s natural beauty within park itself, there are many things to do near Bruce Peninsula National Park.
+If you haven’t seen enough of Ontario’s natural beauty within the park itself, there are many things to do near Bruce Peninsula National Park.
 Here are a few of our favorites.

 Fathom Five National Marine Park

 Head into Tobermory and catch a boat tour across the waters of Georgian Bay from Tobermory to Fathom Five National Marine Park.
-Fathom Five National Marine Park is home of the much-photographed Flower Pot Island.
+Fathom Five National Marine Park is home to the much-photographed Flower Pot Island.